Resistance Band Upright Row: Muscle Worked, Benefits

-The resistance band upright row is a variation of the upright row and an exercise used to build the muscles of the shoulders and traps.
+The resistance band upright row is one of the best variations of the upright row that you can do anywhere to build the shoulders and trap muscles.

 It’s one of the best workouts you can do at home, but it’s important to do it correctly.
 The incorrect form can lead to unnecessary strain on your shoulders.

-You shouldn’t be scared out of integrating the resistance band upright row into your routine.
-There are several ways you can improve the technique.
+You shouldn’t be afraid to integrate it into your shoulder workout routine.
+There are various ways to improve the technique.

-In this article, we will examine the technique for performing it correctly for optimal results.
+Here, you will learn the technique for performing it correctly for optimal results.

 Want to take your gains to the next level?
 Discover your daily calorie needs with our free TDEE calculator